 9. Links and Third Party Content.
 There may be some links that appear on my website that connect or direct the user to the website or web content of a third party.
 Any opinions stated on such outside websites are not necessarily my opinions, and I am not responsible for any content appearing on other websites.
 By using my website and/or by clicking on any link that appears on my website, regardless of whether the link is to a video or any other type of webpage, software, content, or other format of intellectual property belonging to any other third party, any user of my website acts at his/her own risk and at his/her sole discretion.
 I urge you to exercise extreme caution in clicking on any link that appears on this website, especially web-links that direct the user to the internet website or content of a third party entity outside of my website, as such links may contain malicious and harmful content.

 10. Licensed in California, New York, Massachusetts, and Washington, DC.
-I am only eligible to practice law in California, New York, Massachusetts, and Washington, DC, as well as the US District Courts for the Eastern, Southern, Northern, and Central Districts of CA, the US Court of Appeals for the 9th Circuit, and the US District Court Southern District of New York.
+I am only eligible to practice law in California, New York, Massachusetts, and Washington, DC, as well as the US District Courts for the Eastern, Southern, Northern, and Central Districts of CA, the US Court of Appeals for the 9th Circuit, and the US District Courts for the Eastern and Southern Districts of New York.

 11. Solo Practitioner.
 Service-of-Process.
 I am the author of all the content of this website, except where explicitly noted.
 I am a solo practitioner attorney working primarily from my private home, and I do not have any employees, associates, or staff.
 Since my law practice is bi-coastal, for convenience I receive all my mail and service-of-process at 5111 Telegraph Avenue, Box 107, Oakland, CA 94609.